How To Use (Read Me First)

 Tag Library Sections

-Document Hierarchy Diagrams section illustrates portions of a Tag Set’s structure that are nested or that have complex structures.
+This section illustrates portions of a Tag Set’s structure that are nested or that have complex structures.
 These diagrams are graphical representations of the information on each Element page under the heading “Model Description”.
 The diagrams use some special symbols that are described below.

-The Element Page
+Each Element Page

 These pages start out with the XML name of the element they describe, followed by a more English-like, descriptive name and a description.
 Many elements also have remarks that give further details or help distinguish this element from similar structures.